 Denali National Park Alaska, USA Travel Guide

 The Denali Park Road extends 92 miles (148 km) from the park entrance into the park's interior, leading to Kantishna.
 Private vehicles may drive only on the first 15 miles (24 km) of the Denali Park Road, to the Savage River checkpoint.
-Beyond this point, access is restricted to park-approved buses and bicycles (with restrictions).
+Beyond this point, access is not allowed to park-approved buses and bicycles (with restrictions).

-All park buses depart from the Denali Bus Depot, near the main park entrance and the Wilderness Access Center.
+Every park buses depart from the Denali Bus Depot, near the main park entrance and the Wilderness Access Center.
 This hub marks the start of your park journey.

 Do not expect to hail a taxi on the road; call for pick-up.